Updated: 28.05.2024

 Constitutional documents and translations

-Constitutional documents of your company will need to be translated by Polish sworn translator.
-In most of the cases those are: articles of associations, statutes, partnership agreements or any similar, along with any modifications and amendments.
+Constitutional documents of your company will need to be translated by Polish sworn translator to Polish language.
+In most of the cases those are: foreign company’s articles (articles of associations), statutes, partnership agreements or any similar, along with any modifications and amendments.
 Such documents will need to be provided with Apostille clause or legalization.

 Registration in KRS